isabella232/partner-center-pr.tr-tr/partner-center/announcements/2020-december.md

 ____________

-## <a name="government-academic-and-non-profit-continuing-the-open-license-program-changes-and-evolution-of-csp"></a><a name="9"></a>Kamu, akademik ve kar amacı gütmeyen: Açık Lisans programı değişikliklerinin ve CSP'nin evrimini devam ettiren
+## <a name="government-academic-and-non-profit-continuing-the-open-license-program-changes-and-evolution-of-csp"></a><a name="9"></a>Kamu, akademik ve kar amacı gütmeyen: Açık Lisans programı değişikliklerinin ve CSP'nin evrimini devam ettirin

 ### <a name="categories"></a>Kategoriler